lakshmiganni/BGlassIFrameWork/README.md

 1. Handled Gumtree Trustpilot reviews which were in an IFrame and compared the results with the TrustPilot website reviews.
-2. Handled login feature with few invalid credentials to show how we can pass test data.
+2. Handled login feature with few invalid credentials to show one way of passing test data.

 3. Integrating the tests with Jenkins